mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.7.0-2.3.0/release-notes/index.md

 ## Version 2.7.0-2.3.0

 ### Updates
+- Upgrade the base dcos-commons SDK version to `0.56.2`.
 - Upgrade the base tech version of Apache Kafka to `2.3.0`.
 See Kafka's Release Notes for [2.3.0](https://www.apache.org/dist/kafka/2.3.0/RELEASE_NOTES.html) for details.
 - Option to configure new listener config `max.connections` which limits the number of active connections on each listener.